-Policy measures have been much more successful in developing scientific research, as indicated by an increased number of highly ranked international publications.
+R&D policy measures have been much more successful in developing scientific research, as indicated by an increased number of highly ranked international publications and increased international rankings of major national universities.
 Advances in the development of patents, high-tech products and services are noticeable but less prominent.
-One problem is that RDI measures have been focused on the top end of the economy, and the innovation system is consequently quite detached from the broad remainder of the country's economy.
-As a result, RDI output has not made a significant contribution to structural reforms of the economy.
-The second major problem is that RDI is treated as an objective in itself, and therefore remains only vaguely linked to the country's economic and social goals.
+Personnel engaged in research and development is increasingly concentrated in higher education; in 2015 the number of researchers in higher education was two times higher than the enterprise sector and about six times the government sector.
 R&D contracts with enterprises compose only 4% of the annual volume of universities' RDI budgets.